dxx/react-ssr/README.md

 ## React SSR

-This is a react ssr demo
+This is a react ssr demo.
+It base on react16.x and webpack3.x

 ## Instruction